NathanKnockeart/phase-0/my-website-1-reflection.md

 https://github.com/NathanKnockeart/phase-0/blob/master/tracking-changes-reflection.md

 #Explain how to create a repository on GitHub and clone the repository to your local computer to a non-technical person.
-To create a repository on GitHub all you need to do click the "+ New Repository" button
+To create a repository on GitHub all you need to do click the "+ New Repository" button.
+When you want to clone a repository, click on the repository you want to clone, then got to the bottom right and copy to clipboard.
+Go to the folder you would like to clone your repo in and paste it
 #Describe what open source means.
 Open source is practice that allows you to share how you made your computer program and also allow others to edit it.
 #What do you think about Open Source?
 Does it make you nervous or protective?
 Does it feel like utopia?